 A. There is no "one size fits all" when it comes to cost.
-The PMA license process is a comprehensive process and multiple factors, including the risk a practitioner may pose to the association are evaluated.
+The PMA license process is a comprehensive process and multiple factors are evaluated.
 The staff time required along with actual cost to complete the practitioner profile varies with each practitioner, therefore so does cost.
 There is an application fee that varies based on the above, and an annual license fee that varies based on the above as well.
 These

 factors are evaluated and application fee and annual license cost are determined as you proceed

 through the license process.
 The PMA developed the "no practitioner left behind" program in 2009 to assure that every qualifying practitioner can afford PMA license.

 A. The PMA phased out clinical training in 2011 to focus on what we do best, practitioner licensing and regulation to assure the safety of our members.
 We do endorse training